What Are Objects?

 Object Personal Pronouns

-As it was mentioned before, personal pronouns can be used as both subjects and objects in sentences.
+As mentioned before, personal pronouns can be used as both subjects and objects in sentences.
 Below is a table of object personal pronouns:

-The second kind of object is called 'compound objects'.
-They consist of two or more objects and can be a mixture of nouns or pronouns.
-Below are examples:
+'Compound objects' consist of two or more objects and can be a mixture of nouns or pronouns.
+Below are some examples:

 She wrote to

-When using sentences, we have three major kinds of objects in the English language which are:
+There are three major kinds of objects in English sentences which are:

-Direct objects are those that the action verb directly affects.
+A direct object is a noun, pronoun, or noun phrase that directly receives the action of the verb .
 Let us take a look at the examples below:

 David and Jenny are writing

 An indirect object is one that is affected by the direct object in the sentence.
+It usually comes before the direct object and tells to or for whom or what the action is being done.
 Look at the examples below:

 An indirect object must always come with a direct object.
-The underlined words are the direct objects.
+The underlined words in the above sentences are the direct objects.

 Object of a Preposition